-Fig.2b BLAST result on the returned sequence revealed it as a Primate-derived MHC complex gene, confirming Primate origin.
+Fig.2b BLAST result on the returned sequence revealed it as a Primate-derived MHC complex gene that is not found in non-primates, confirming Primate origin.

 Fig.3a Specific BLAST analysis of SRX7756766 revealed large amount of 100% full-length matches with Macaca Mulatta.